trimstray/nginx-admins-handbook/README.md

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow.

-  > To check ciphers supports by OpenSSL on your server use: `openssl ciphers -s -v` or `openssl ciphers -s -v ECDHE`.
+  > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

-  > For more security use only strong and not vulnerable ciphersuite.

-  > Place `ECDHE` and `DHE` suites at the top of your list.
+  > For more security use only strong and not vulnerable cipher suites.
+Place `ECDHE` and `DHE` suites at the top of your list.
 The order is important; because `ECDHE` suites are faster, you want to use them whenever clients supports them.

   > For backward compatibility software components you should use less restrictive ciphers.
-Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2) you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.
+Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2), you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.

+  > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1`.
+But be careful if you want to use ciphers with `HMAC-SHA-1` - there's a perfectly good [explanation](https://crypto.stackexchange.com/a/26518) why.

   > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` ciphers.
 That's the main reason why you should not use them.

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).
-It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLSv1.3 ciphersuites so at this moment it's always on (also if you disable potentially weak cipher from NGINX).
+It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLSv1.3 cipher suites so at this moment it's always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
-Using them also reduces the final grade because they don't use ephemeral keys, so there is no forward secrecy.
+Using them also reduces the final grade because they don't use ephemeral keys.
+In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.

-  > You should also definitely disable weak ciphers regardless of the TLS version do you use, like those with `DSS`, `DSA`, `DES/3DES`, `RC4`, `MD5`, `SHA1`, `null`, anon in the name.
+  > You should also absolutely disable weak ciphers regardless of the TLS version do you use, like those with `DSS`, `DSA`, `DES/3DES`, `RC4`, `MD5`, `SHA1`, `null`, anon in the name.

+  > We have a nice online tool for testing compatibility cipher suites with user agents: [CryptCheck](https://cryptcheck.fr/suite/).
+I think it will be very helpful for you.

   **My recommendation:**

-  > Use only [TLSv1.3 and TLSv1.2](#keep-only-tls1.2-tls13) with below ciphersuites:
+  > Use only [TLSv1.3 and TLSv1.2](#keep-only-tls1.2-tls13) with below cipher suites:
   ```bash
   ssl_ciphers "TLS13-CHACHA20-POLY1305-SHA256:TLS13-AES-256-GCM-SHA384:TLS13-AES-128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:DHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:DHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES128-GCM-SHA256";
   ```

 ###### Example

-Ciphersuite for TLS 1.3:
+Cipher suites for TLS 1.3:

 ```bash
 ssl_ciphers "TLS13-CHACHA20-POLY1305-SHA256:TLS13-AES-256-GCM-SHA384";
 ```

-Ciphersuite for TLS 1.2:
+Cipher suites for TLS 1.2:

 ```bash
 ssl_ciphers "ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES256-SHA384";